dmgonzalez8/OMR/README.md

 - Adjusted bounding boxes for new image sizes, considering different scaling factors for x and y axes due to int rounding, despite their negligible differences.

 ### Advanced Image Manipulations
-In the [`image_preprocessing.py`](image_preprocessing.py) file, we have implemented functions to apply distortions, warping, and various other transformations.
-These processes create diverse training images, enhancing the robustness of our models against real-world variations in musical scores.
+In the [`image_preprocessing.py`](image_preprocessing.py) file, we have implemented functions to apply distortions, warping, and other transformations.

 ### Annotation Adjustment
 For symbols without explicit relative positions, we: